ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 A NAL unit stream composed by de-packetizing single NAL unit packets in RTP sequence number order MUST conform to the NAL unit decoding order, when DONL is not present.

 The DONL field, when present, specifies the value of the 16-bit decoding order number of the contained NAL unit.
-If sprop-max-don-diff is greater than 0 for any of the RTP streams, the DONL field MUST be present, and the variable DONL for the contained NAL unit is derived as equal to the value of the DONL field.
-Otherwise (sprop-max-don-diff is equal to 0 for all the RTP streams), the DONL field MUST NOT be present.
+The decoding order number indicates the order in which the received NAL units should be reordered to form a bitstream that can be successfully decoded.
+If sprop-max-don-diff is greater than 0 for any of the RTP streams, the DONL field MUST be present, otherwise the DONL field MUST NOT be present.

 The v3c-tile-id field, when present, specifies the 16-bit tile identifier for the NAL unit, as signalled in V3C atlas tile header defined in {{ISO.IEC.23090-5}}.
 If sprop-v3c-tile-id-pres is equal to 1 and RTP payload header NUT is in range 0-35, inclusive, the v3c-tile-id field MUST be present.
 Otherwise, the v3c-tile-id field MUST NOT be present.

 NOTE: (informative) Only values for NAL unit type (NUT) in range 0-35, inclusive, are allocated for atlas tile layer data in {{ISO.IEC.23090-5}}.

+The presence of the "OPTIONAL RTP padding" is indicated by the padding (P) bit in the RTP header.
+As defined in {{RFC3550}} the last octet of the padding contains a count of how many padding octets should be ignored, including itself.

 ### Aggregation packet {#Aggregation-packet}